top of page

 relationship of sensory integration, modulation, and wellness.

-Palpated key structures of each sensory system: receptor field, pathways, and origin
+Palpate key structures of each sensory system: receptor field, pathways, and origin

 Gain immediate manual skills to help with: